 Ram couldn’t pass on the offer.
 He had questions, many questions.
 He had not really spoken to the girl for the past 6 months and suddenly she was in a coffin in the ground.
 Still, Ram was going back and forth in his mind whether or not he should bring the whole rooftop incident up.
 He understood that whatever it was, he needed to be Daniel’s friend first before anything else.

 Tzen sat in the driver’s seat for quite a bit before leaving.
 He watched his friends go ahead while he grasped the leather of the steering wheel with both hands breathing heavily as cars honked ‘goodbye’ and drove off.
 ‘It brings back memories Sheila.
 It really does.
 You knew so much about her and all that she was going through.
-You were the one who diagnosed her at that dinner table when we invited you over.
+You were the one who diagnosed her when we invited you over.
 You said my mother walked funny and had little querks about her, and not healthy ones.
 And I remember when I opened up to you, you just stuck a diagnosis on her.
 I was upset, very upset.
 But i guess it was more at myself, at the very fact that she was depressed and the whole family didn’t see it but you.
 And you insisted she seek treatment.
 Everyone was so sour with you then, the bitch that caused a rift in the family.
 But you didn’t care because you did what was right and you insisted because i was your friend.
 Even today nobody wanted to come.
 She is alot better now since the therapy Sheila and they should be here.
 They know and I know they know but call it Asian pride, I don’t know.
 They might not see it yet but I’m sure they’ll do someday.
 I promise you that’ll happen.’

 ‘You will?’
 Tzen startled as for a mere brief second it felt like a figure of Sheila was sitting right next to him in the passenger seat talking to him.
 ‘God, I really need some sleep,’ he calmed himself, turned one last glance to the hill and pressed the ignition.